spellerberg/quire-rife/content/chapter1.md

 The tax rolls of 1840 suggest that Nathaniel was a man of means.
 He owned a carriage, a clock and four slaves, all taxable luxuries at that time.[^113] Although the records are incomplete, tax rolls from 1840 show only forty carriages in the Republic with twenty-two owned by individuals in Washington County.[^114] Chambliss paid a tax of  $4 for his carriage as well as the tax on four slaves.[^115]

-###The war with Mexico began again in 1842.
+### The war with Mexico began again in 1842.

-In March of 1842 the Republic of Texas was again at war with Mexico.[^116] Texas President Mirabeau Lamar, despite the opposition of Congress, sent a military expedition to Santa Fé in Mexican-held New Mexico.[^117]  Mexican President Antonio López de Santa Anna responded by sending a similar expedition to west Texas.[^118] On March 5-7, 700 Mexican soldiers under General Rafael Vásquez occupied San Antonio.[^119] In response to this invasion, Nathaniel Chambliss joined Capt.
+In March of 1842 the Republic of Texas was again at war with Mexico.[^116] Texas President Sam Houston, despite the opposition of Congress, sent a military expedition to Santa Fé in Mexican-held New Mexico.[^117]  Mexican President Antonio López de Santa Anna responded by sending a similar expedition to west Texas.[^118] On March 5-7, 700 Mexican soldiers under General Rafael Vásquez occupied San Antonio.[^119] In response to this invasion, Nathaniel Chambliss joined Capt.
 Samuel Bogart’s Company of the Southwestern Army of the Republic of Texas, 1st Regiment.[^120]

 On June 3, 1843, Moses Park was given a Power-of-Attorney to act as Nathaniel’s agent at the county seat of Mt.
 Vernon during Nathaniel’s absence from the Republic.[^121] Many prudent Texans left the region west of the Colorado River during this period.
 East Texas, including Washington County, was considered quite safe from any Mexican invasion force.[^122] Nathaniel may have returned to the neighborhood of Lake Providence to manage his affairs there since he patented land at the Ouachita Land Office as late as 1846, ten years after he moved to Texas.